Skip to main content

 Removal of dangerous trees

-Storms are usually the main factor in causing trees to become an immediate danger.
-In particular this can include:
+Storms and very windy conditions are usually the main factor in causing trees to become an immediate danger.

 • Damage caused to the crown resulting in torn, hanging branches.
-Cracks developing in branch unions and forks resulting in an unstable join.
+Cracks developing in branch unions and forks resulting in an unstable branch connection.

 • Snapped roots caused by high winds causing the whole tree to become unstable and at risk from falling over.